FAQ

 What should I know about owning and operating a car in Finland?

-In Finland, if you move to the country and become a resident, you are required to register your vehicle locally.
+If you move to Finland from a non-EU country and become a permanent resident, you must exchange your foreign driver's license for a Finnish one within two years.
+You are also required to register your vehicle locally.
 This registration process involves paying a car tax, which is calculated based on the CO2 emissions of the vehicle.
 The tax rate can indeed vary, often falling within the range of 20-30% of the car's value as determined under Finnish regulations.

 For driving any car in Finland, mandatory traffic insurance (liikennevakuutus) is required.
 It covers damages for which the driver is liable to another party.
 Additionally, there's an optional comprehensive insurance ("Kasko") covering various damages to your own vehicle, such as those from storms or parking accidents.
 The costs and coverage of "Kasko" vary based on the insurer and the policy details, averaging about 40-70 euros.